Rustlers (convenience food): Marketing

 In 2020, the brand launched a new marketing campaign claiming to be "better than you think", stating Rustlers microwaveable burgers are made of 100% British and Irish beef.

 Products

 Rustlers manufacture several products including cheeseburgers and chicken burgers.
 In 2018, Rustlers launched an all day breakfast sausage muffin.
+As of February 2025, other products such as hotdogs and pancakes are also available.

 Meat-free products

 In 2019, with a target audience of 18- to 24-year-olds, Kepak launched its first Rustlers vegetarian burger, a Moroccan felafel patty, named on the packet as "Moroccan vegetarian burger, carrot & coriander falafel with mango chutney and yogurt and mint sauce".
 In November 2021 in Tesco, Tesco One Stop and Booker outlets, Kepak launched the Rustlers Meatless Maverick, a meat-free burger.
 However, although the burger is made from pea protein, a cheese slice is included in the pack, so that the package is not wholly plant-based or vegan.
 It was designed in 2021 to mimic the brand's Quarter Pounder SKU, and to be sold at the same price as the Rustlers original meat-based burgers.

 In September 2022 in Tesco, Kepak launched the Meatless Maverick Chick’un Fillet, consisting of a plant-based chicken-style fillet with vegan mayonnaise in a soft seeded roll.